Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Lorenzen will try to slow down Corbin Carroll and the Arizona Diamondbacks when they play his Detroit Tigers on Friday at 6:40 PM ET.
+Ketel Marte and the Arizona Diamondbacks will play Spencer Torkelson and the Detroit Tigers at Comerica Park on Saturday.

-The Diamondbacks are -145 moneyline favorites in this matchup with the Tigers (+120).
-The matchup's over/under has been listed at 8 runs.
+The Diamondbacks are -130 moneyline favorites in this matchup with the Tigers (+110).
+The over/under is 9 runs for the contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.